aws-samples/amazon-ecs-dotnet-app-graviton/README.md

 Now the application is ready for testing, and you need to find the public facing URL of the application, which is the DNS Name of the Application Load Balancer created by ECS Service.

-1. Staying on EC2 Service console, click on Load Balancers in the left side Navigation pane, and select **Graviton2ECSALB**.
+1. Staying on EC2 Service console, click on Load Balancers on the left side Navigation pane, and select **Graviton2ECSALB**.

 2. Copy the value of DNS Name as shown below: